vosilov/Data-Science-Portfolio/README.md

-# Data-Science-Portfolio
+# Data Science Portfolio
-Portfolio of Data Science related projects
+My Portfolio of some projects showcasing machine learning and data science approaches.